Cuingamehtar/pf2e-foundry-db-ru/source/content/Способности/Avenger of Wrath.md

 - - -

 You've become a champion of the runelords of wrath.
 You gain the Reactive Strike reaction.
 The first time each day you score a critical hit with a Reactive Strike, you gain 1 Mythic Point.
-You gain the [[Compendium.pf2e.actionspf2e.Item.a1FVA0l58GOEq6xP]] activity.
+You gain the [[Действия/Host of Wrath]] activity.